karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getUserDir.md

-LightUserDataService::getUserDir — Returns the directory path of the current user.
+LightUserDataService::getUserDir — Returns the absolute path to the directory of the given user.